 **You can also sub regular cream cheese here or any other dairy free cream cheese.

-1. In a large bowl, combine the shredded chicken, DF cream cheese, coconut milk, tomatoes, chilies and chives.
+1. In a large bowl, combine the shredded chicken, DF cream cheese, coconut milk, tomatoes, chilies spices and chives.
 Mix it all together until well combined.
 I actually use my KitcheAid with paddle attachment for this and it works great.

 2. Now season the mixture with salt and pepper to preferred taste